-We explain the identified risks and our testing approach in the table below.
-An audit is a dynamic process and if we change our view of risk or our approach to address the identified risks during the course of our audit we will report this to the Audit and Governance Committee.
+We provide more detail on the identified risks and our testing approach with respect to significant risks in the table below.
+An audit is a dynamic process; should we change our view of risk or approach to address the identified risks during the course of our audit, we will report this to the Governance Committee.